mahnoor2410/Car-Price-Prediction/README.md

-# This is the Car prediction moeel
+# This is the Car prediction model